Chapter 2:

 Well, it'd be a brief distraction from his troubles.
 He blew a stray strand of hair out of his face with a sigh, smiling wryly to himself.

-By the time he caught up at the sedate pace he’d set, they’d found their beloved glimmer-seller, Yuka, and were already offering spirit cucumbers to a pair of kappa, the yokai swimming in the little pond lit by floating lanterns.
+By the time he caught up to them in the local "yokai garden", they’d found their beloved glimmer-seller, Yuka, and were already offering spirit cucumbers to a pair of kappa swimming in the little pond lit by floating lanterns.

 “Yuka-san,” he greeted the wizened old lady, bowing.